maryam-mohebbi/cryptocurrency_price_bot/documents/clean-code-cheat-sheet.md

 Instead of having separate classes for "Rectangle" and "Square", you can create a single "Shape" class with a "set_width" and "set_height" method, and then have "Square" inherit from "Shape" and override the "set_width" and "set_height" methods to ensure that the width and height are always equal.

-## 3.4 Interface Segregation Principle:
+## 3.4 Interface Segregation Principle

 This principle states that a class should not be forced to implement interfaces it doesn't use.